lhridder/infrared/README.md

 - prometheus:
   - `enabled` whether to enable to builtin prometheus exporter or not.
   - `bind` on what port/address to have the prometheus exporter listen on.
+  - `bind2` what secondary port should be used when using tableflip.
 - api:
   - `nabled` if the json http api should be enabled.
   - `bind` on what port/address to have the api listen on.